pycuu/csv_analysis_api/README.md

 # Data Analysis API

 ## Project Description
-Data Analysis API is a Python application built with FastAPI, allowing users to analyze data from uploaded CSV files.
+Data Analysis API is a Python application built with FastAPI that allows users to analyze numerical data from uploaded CSV files.
+The API provides statistical calculations without relying on any machine learning libraries.

 ## Features
 The API supports the following operations: